24-Year-Old Center – Florida Panthers

 Greg McKegg Contract Information:

-Signed a one-year, two-way contract with the Panthers in July 2015.
+Signed a one-year, two-way contract with the Panthers in June of 2016.

-McKegg signed a one-year, two-way contract with the Panthers on Wednesday, Jameson Olive of FOX Sports Florida reports.
+McKegg signed a one-year, two-way contract extension with the Panthers on Wednesday, Harvey Fialkov of the Sun Sentinel reports.

 To instantly reveal our fantasy analysis of every player – including Greg McKegg – simply subscribe now.